 Researchers at Weizmann Institute of Science have found a striking similarity between the way in which faces are encoded in the brain and in successfully performing artificial intelligence systems known as deep neural networks.

 As reported in a study published in Nature Communications, the researchers presented the same images of faces to a deep neural network and human volunteers, and found similar activation patterns.

-Information Theory Suggests a Radically New Approach to Oncology
+Information Theory for Radically New Oncology

 Scientists at University of Geneva have suggested that information processing may prevent cells from perceiving their environment correctly.
 Then the cells start acting in an uncontrolled way.
 And this can lead to the development of cancer.